 “Why do I want to remodel my kitchen?”

-The desire to remodel your kitchen usually happens because something about your current kitchen isn’t ideal.
-It could be something that isn’t as functional as you would like, or it could be some aspect about how the space looks.
+The desire to remodel your kitchen usually starts when you notice that your current kitchen isn’t ideal.
+It could be that it isn’t as functional as you would like, or that it doesn’t appeal to your style tastes.
 Whatever the reason, you’re thinking about a remodel because you can see that changing your kitchen in some way would be an improvement.

-Remodels don’t come easy, and even if you understand WHY you want to change your kitchen, you still need to acknowledge whether doing so is feasible, financially- and logistically- speaking.
+Even if you understand your specific reasons for wanting to remodel your kitchen, you’ll still need to consider if doing so is feasible for you.
 Before you move any further into planning your remodel, set the realistic expectation that changing your kitchen is an investment, it will not happen overnight, and that the process will have a tangible impact on you, your family, and your daily lives.

-You should also evaluate your relationship with your home.
-How long you intend to stay there and how your home may need to change as you and your family do are all important factors.
-There are two very different objectives between being in your home for only another year or staying in your home for your foreseeable future.
+Evaluate your relationship with your home.
+How long you intend to stay there and how your home may need to change with your family are important factors.
+There are two very different remodeling objectives between being in your home for only another year or staying in your home for your foreseeable future.

 If any of these conditions are present, your kitchen is very likely in need of a remodel.
-Additionally, by having identified these general issues now, you are better prepared to get into the more detailed planning steps that come next.
+By having identified these general issues now, you are also better prepared to get into the more detailed planning steps that come next.

 Make sure you focus on tasks or actions with these lists, and not physical specifications.
-This allows you to focus on your tasks, rather than a pre-set idea of where and how you’ll do those tasks.
+This allows you to focus on your needs, rather than an predetermined ideas of where and how you’ll do your tasks.
 This opens your remodel up to more possibilities and solutions than you might initially think of.

-These lists form a foundation for your kitchen remodel.
+These lists can then form a foundation for your kitchen remodel.
 Everything you do from here on out is to make it easier and better to do those things in your new kitchen.

 Before we go too much further, we need to briefly address a common kitchen project type- remodeling older homes.
 Homes older than 75 years old present unique challenges.
 Be prepared to discover unexpected twists that at any time can affect your project or budget.
 The concept of standardized building codes for residences is relatively new, and time and wear can make something that was safe when it was constructed a danger once it’s exposed through a remodel.